wso2/docs-mi/en/docs/learn/examples/rest-api-examples/publishing-a-swagger-api.md

-# Publishing a Custom Swagger Document
+# How to publish a custom swagger document

 When you create a REST API, by default a Swagger 3.0 (OpenApi) definition is generated automatically.
 You can access this Swagger document by suffixing the API URL with `?swagger.json` or `?swagger.yaml`.
 See [Using Swagger Documents]({{base_path}}/develop/advanced-development/using-swagger-for-apis) for more information.